Facebook's Mark Zuckerberg Is Obsessed With Winning

-Mark Zuckerberg, the founder of Facebook is known for being hyper-structured and rigid, and in a recent extensive interview in the New Yorker, more of his obsessions have been revealed, including a deep interest in Emperor Augustus.
+Mark Zuckerberg, the founder of Facebook, is known for being hyper-structured and rigid, and in a recent extensive interview in the New Yorker, more of his obsessions have been revealed, including a deep interest in Emperor Augustus.

-The Daily Mail shared several stories from the interview that shared Zuckerberg’s intensity with board games, and with winning.
+The Daily Mail shared several stories from the interview that shared Zuckerberg’s intensity with board games — and winning them apparently.
 A few years ago, the founder of Facebook flew on his corporate jet with a friend and the friend’s daughter, and Zuckerberg played Scrabble with the daughter, who beat him.

 The social media icon was so enraged that he wrote an algorithm on the spot that would allow him to maximize his options with the given letters to beat her.
 The teen spoke to the New Yorker and shared the details.